ParamMute: Suppressing Knowledge-Critical FFNs for Faithful Retrieval-Augmented Generation: Experiment Results

 As shown in Table~\ref{tab:main_res_id}, \method{} significantly outperforms baseline models on \dataset{}, demonstrating its effectiveness in generating more accurate and contextually faithful responses.
 Compared to the vanilla RAG model, \method{} achieves an average improvement of 5\% in ConR and reduces MemR by 4\%, effectively mitigating the model's reliance on parametric knowledge and encouraging better utilization of external context.
 The evaluation results also indicate that prompt-based methods and decoding-based approaches such as \attrprompt{}, \oiprompt{}, and COIECD decrease the MemR score, showing their effectiveness in reducing the model's reliance on parametric knowledge.
 However, they also lead to a decline in answer correctness, as reflected by lower ConR score compared to the Vanilla RAG model.
 In contrast, fine-tuning-based approaches, such as SFT, KAFT, DPO, and DDR, enhance contextual faithfulness by adjusting the parameters of LLMs, highlighting the crucial role these parameters play in the emergence of knowledge conflicts within the models. \method{} usually shows better performance than these fine-tuning based methods, which thrives on its ``suppression-and-adaptation'' mechanism.

-To further evaluate the generalization capability of \method{}, we evaluate it on the ConFiQA benchmark.
-As shown in Table~\ref{tab:main_res_ood}, \method{} outperforms both prompt-based and fine-tuning-based methods in both contextual faithfulness and reducing reliance on parametric knowledge, demonstrating strong generalization ability.
-These improvements highlight the effectiveness of \method{} in encouraging LLMs to rely on contextual evidence rather than internal memorization.
+To further evaluate the generalization capability of \method{}, we tested it on the ConFiQA and FaithEval datasets.
+As shown by the results (Table~\ref{tab:main_res_ood} for ConFiQA and Appendix~\ref{append:faitheval} for FaithEval), \method{} outperforms both prompt-based and fine-tuning methods in enhancing contextual faithfulness and reducing reliance on parametric knowledge.
+These improvements highlight the effectiveness of \method{} in encouraging LLMs to prioritize contextual evidence over internal memorization, demonstrating its strong generalization ability.